-(Judges 4:7) 'I will draw out to you Sisera, the commander of Jabin's army, with his chariots and his many troops to the river Kishon, and I will give him into your hand."
+(Judges 4:7) I will draw out Sisera, the general of Jabin's army, to meet you by the Wadi Kishon with his chariots and his troops; and I will give him into your hand."

 As God can do with anyone, God himself would influence all of Sisera's actions in the forthcoming battle and lead him to a decisive defeat: "In the LORD's hand the king's heart is a stream of water that he channels toward all who please him" (Proverbs 21:1).
 God would lead the Canaanite army into a valley through which flowed the Kishon River (see Judges 5:21).
 There, God would defeat them by sending rain and floodwaters to mire the heavy iron chariots in the mud; then, the Israelite army could more easily defeat them totally, which they did.
 To punish the Israelites for their idolatry and rebellion, God often fought with their enemies against them.
 To save the Israelites from slavery, God would fight with them against their enemies.